The Importance of Blood Sugar

-Blood sugar imbalances are often thought of as being an issue for diabetics, or maybe those with non-diabetic hypoglycemia, but blood sugar is generally not highlighted as being a cornerstone of care for other health concerns.
+Blood sugar balance is a standard focus for patients with diabetes, and even those with non-diabetic hypoglycemia, but blood sugar is often overlooked as a cornerstone of care for other health concerns.

 Ultimately, blood sugar imbalances are critically important to address in your practice, no matter what the complaint.
-That’s because they are one of the upstream factors that can contribute to the expression of chronic illnesses that impact every system of the body.
+Blood sugar is so important that I consider it a Non-Negotiable (along with sleep and poop.)
+The swings and resulting biological mechanisms for trying to regulate are an imbalance that is one of the upstream factors that can contribute to the expression of other chronic illnesses impacting every system of the body.

 Download the Blood Sugar Matrix where I’ve mapped blood sugar imbalance on the Functional Nutrition Matrix